-All autoimmune diseases are caused by an overactive immune system that targets your own cells rather than foreign bodies such as bacteria or viruses.
+All autoimmune diseases are caused by an overactive immune system.
+Your immune system targets your own cells instead of bacteria or viruses.

-There are over 80 known autoimmune diseases including type I diabetes, rheumatoid arthritis and lupus.
-Not all autoimmune diseases can be treated with a stem cell transplant, but they can help people with systemic sclerosis and multiple sclerosis, among other conditions.
+There are over 80 known autoimmune diseases, including type I diabetes, rheumatoid arthritis and lupus.
+Not all autoimmune diseases can be treated with a stem cell transplant, but they can help people with conditions such as systemic sclerosis and multiple sclerosis (MS).

 Autoimmune diseases and stem cell transplants